wonderland-quests/challenge-research-fpetrora/Research_Challenge_Francesco_Petrora.md

 ## c) Model
 This subsection models the economics of a run against an algorithmic stablecoin using the Terra–UST collapse as a benchmark case.
 I decided to use this example to help me explain the mechanisms of a “death spiral” or “bank run” in a de-peg of an algorithmic stablecoin in order to create a simple model based on the events that produced the crisis in 2022.
 In the beginning, Terra combined an on-chain mint/burn convertibility between UST and LUNA with a heavily subsidized savings protocol (called Anchor).
 The design created a loop, where as deposits surged to capture yield, the outstanding UST supply grew, and the system became more fragile to a coordination event.
 When the peg faltered in 2022, redemptions and arbitrage minted large amounts of LUNA, depressing its price and accelerating the “death spiral” that ultimately destroyed both tokens.
 The run unfolded across chains and was amplified by transparent on-chain observability, with large wallets exiting first.
-In other words, UST functioned as a dollar-pegged liability convertible, via a native swap, into $1 worth of LUNA, while the reverse operation minted UST against LUNA (burning LUNA).
+In other words, UST functioned as a dollar-pegged liability convertible, via a native swap, into one dollar worth of LUNA, while the reverse operation minted UST against LUNA (burning LUNA).
 This arbitrage channel relied on accurate oracle prices and sufficient risk appetite by investors were the system remained viable only if swap-induced dilution of LUNA did not trigger pre-emptive LUNA selling (Burning UST, minting LUNA and therefore decreasing LUNA market cap and its value because of excessive supply).
-Anchor’s (The lending protocol which captured deposits) role was pivotal, it offered 20% yields and, prior to the crash, held roughly three-quarters of the UST float, a composition that maximized run externalities because a single venue concentrated all the deposits.
-This type of “subsidy” for deposits produced its growing unsustainability as deposits skyrocketed, as well as the fact that 75% of circulating UST sat in Anchor before the 2022 collapse.
+Anchor’s (The lending protocol which captured deposits) role was pivotal, it offered 20\% yields and, prior to the crash, held roughly three-quarters of the UST float, a composition that maximized run externalities because a single venue concentrated all the deposits.
+This type of subsidy for deposits produced its growing unsustainability as deposits skyrocketed, as well as the fact that 75\% of circulating UST sat in Anchor before the 2022 collapse.
 Before the crash, liquidity conditions around the UST Curve pool deteriorated amid migration to a new pool where large wallets withdrew UST from Anchor and sold on Curve, widening the discount and triggering further exits.
 The Luna Foundation Guard mobilized reserves in an attempt to restore the peg.
 Later on, UST traded below $0.20 and LUNA had essentially collapsed.
 In figure 8 we observe the collapse of the hourly price of LUNA and the de-peg of the UST compared to the price of Bitcoin.

-![Figure 8: Hourly prices of UST, LUNA and BTC on 2022](images/Hourly.jpg) Figure 9 shows us the total collapse of the LUNA price against de dollar since it creation up to date.
+![Figure 8: Hourly prices of UST, LUNA and BTC on 2022](images/Hourly.jpg)

+Figure 9 shows us the total collapse of the LUNA price against de dollar since it creation up to date.
 ![Figure 9: LUNA collapse](images/TERRA.jpg)

 Now we consider an attacker who can trade across venues and use the native swap.
 Let $P_t^{UST}$ denote the secondary-market UST price, $M_t$ the LUNA market cap, $S_t^{UST}$ the UST supply, and $\phi_t$ a dilution factor mapping a UST–LUNA swap into incremental LUNA minted and expected price impact.